Providing a premier education in a 21st century learning environment to develop tomorrow's responsible leaders.

 Richard Garvey was born in Ireland in 1838.
+He immigrated to this country in 1850 at the age of 12.
 During the Civil War days, he was active in riding the Pony Express with Lucky Baldwin.
-He married Theresa Mooney in 1884, who preceded him in death at the early age of 22, leaving one son, Richard Garvey, Jr.
+He married Theresa Mooney in 1884, who died at the young age of 22, leaving one son, Richard Garvey, Jr.

 In 1890 there were approximately 15 children living in the area that is now the Garvey School District; however, there was no school in existence at that time.
 Richard Garvey, Sr., visited the County Board of Supervisors at this time and requested the organization of a school district for educational purposes.
 He later contributed land for the first school.

 In 1892, land (330’ x 264’) was set aside for Garvey School.
 From 1892 to 1894, a petition was filed for a school.
 While awaiting action on the petition, the first teacher, Miss Alica McCollum, was provided for forty children.
 Classes were held in the granary on the Garvey Ranch, somewhere near the present corner of New and Garvey Avenues.

 On March 30, 1894, the petition was approved and Garvey School District was officially formed.
 Work began almost immediately on a two-room structure on the grounds donated by Mr. Garvey at the corner of Garvey and Hellman (now Jackson).